PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 If you are interested in openSUSE, sooner or later you will probably learn how packages and specfiles work.
 But packaging is not static knowledge that you learn once and are good to go.
 The rules change over time, new macros are created and old ones are erased from history, new file paths are used and the old ones are forgotten.
 So how can one keep up with these changes?

-In this article, we will serve you all recent news and important changes in openSUSE packaging on a silver platter.
+In this article, we will serve you with all recent news and important changes in openSUSE packaging on a silver platter.
 Whether you are a pro package maintainer or just a casual packager who wants to catch up, you will definitely find something you didn’t know here.
 We promise.